mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 ```

 At the level of protobuf, the `TxOut.masked_amount` field is replaced with a `oneof`, selecting between V1 and V2.
-`MaskedAmountV1` uses the historical derivations and must be supported by all clients indefinitely, as outputs from block versions <=2 always use this derivation.
+`MaskedAmountV1` uses the historical derivations and must be supported by all clients indefinitely, as outputs prior to block version 3 always use this derivation.
 `MaskedAmountV2` uses the new derivation and is mandatory for all `TxOut`'s from block version 3 and on.

 ## Partial fill rules schema and semantics